Marcinszopik/My-Portfolio/README.md

 * _Bootstrap_

 ### Support and Contact Detals
-_Feel free to contact me if you have any questions.
-My contact information is listed at the bottom of the main page at https://svsavchuk.github.io/portfolio._
+_With any questions feel free to contact me .
+My contact information is listed at the bottom of the main page at hth

 ### License
-_The content of this site is licensed under MIT._
+_The content of this site is licensed under MIT._ http//.szopiks@yahoo.com
 Copyright (c) 2019 Marcin Szopik